bulletmark/pystand/README.md

 |`path`   |Show path prefix to installed version base directory                  |

-By default, Python versions are sourced from the latest `python-build-standalone` [release][pbs-rel] available (e.g. "`20240415`") but you can optionally specify any older release.
-The required [distribution](https://gregoryszorc.com/docs/python-build-standalone/main/running.html) for your machine architecture is normally auto-detected but can be overridden if required.
+By default, Python versions are sourced from the latest `python-build-standalone` [release][pbs-rel] available (e.g.
+"`20240415`") but you can optionally specify any older release.
+The required [distribution](https://gregoryszorc.com/docs/python-build-standalone/main/running.html) for your machine architecture is normally auto-detected.
+By default, the _`install_only_stripped`_ build of the distribution is installed but you can choose to [install any other build/distribution](#installing-other-builds/distributions) instead, or in parallel.

 Some simple usage examples are: